Easy, homemade classic Italian bread with a chewy crust and soft interior. Perfect for sandwiches, toast, breakfast bakes and more!

 - 1 teaspoon salt

 - In a large bowl or bowl of a stand mixer, combine yeast, sugar and warm water.
-Let stand 5 minutes until yeast is foamy.
+Let stand 5 to 10 minutes or until yeast is foamy.

 - Add 2 cups flour, olive oil and salt.
 Stir with a wooden spoon or with a dough hook on low speed until a shaggy dough forms.
 Turn dough out onto a lightly floured surface and knead by hand 10 minutes, adding just enough of the remaining flour until a soft, smooth and elastic dough forms; OR, increase dough hook speed to medium and knead dough in stand mixer 5 minutes, adding just enough of the remaining flour until a soft, smooth and elastic dough forms.